This Internet publication was formed

 The rite of the Passover takes as its model the six-element literary structure

-In the Passover, however, the structural elements 1. and 2. become integrated and similarly elements 5. and 6.
+In the Passover, however, the structural elements 1. and 2. become merged;

-The fourth part of the rite of the Passover is modelled on the last two integrated elements of the structure of the Book of Exodus 1-18 – the pericope 15:1-21 together with the subsequent pericope 15:22-18:27.
-The pericope 15:1-21 is the great hymn of Moses and men, and Miriam and women; it is the hymn praising the Lord-Saviour, the hymn showing His tremendous power and reliability in fulfilment of covenant promises.
-The stanzas of the hymn (sung just after the miraculous passage of the Sea of Reeds!) show the Israelites already in the Promised Land!
-This splendid hymn – together with the subsequent pericope 15:22-18:27 – serves simultaneously to honour God and to establish the covenant laws in the memory and hearts of His People.
-Similarly psalms and hymns and didactic songs of the Passover, and (in some Jewish traditions) the singing of „the Song of Songs” record in the hearts of the paschal Seder participants the law of thankfulness to the Lord as the contracting party of the covenant, as the Husband of Israel…
+The fourth part of the Passover rite is modeled on the last two integrated elements of the structure of the Book of Exodus 1-18 – the pericope 15:1-21, together with the subsequent pericope 15:22-18:27.
+The pericope 15:1-21 is the great hymn of Moses and men, and Miriam and women.
+It is the hymn praising the Lord-Saviour, the hymn showing His tremendous power and reliability in fulfillment of covenant promises.
+The stanzas of the hymn (sung just after the miraculous passage of the Sea of Reeds!) show Israelites as already being in the Promised Land!
+This splendid hymn – together with the next pericope 15:22-18:27 – serves simultaneously to honoring God and strengthening the covenant laws in the memory and hearts of His people.
+Similarly, psalms and hymns and didactic songs of Passover, and (in some Jewish traditions) singing of “The Song of Songs” record in hearts of Passover participants the law of thankfulness to the Lord as the contracting party of the covenant, as the Husband of Israel.

 demanded showing to Honourable Readers in quoted fragments

-the words of identical cores;
+the words of identical cores.

 For not few Reader undoubtedly